tlevine/www.thomaslevine.com/content/!/real-world-algorithms/index.md

+---
+title: Real World Algorithms
+created_at: 2013-03-01
+kind: article
+---
 I regularly discuss computation at
 [lectures in offices followed by beer in loud bars](http://www.meetup.com), but this gets boring.
 I would like some other setting.
 Here are ideas.
+Would anyone care to join me?

 ## Maze traversal
 Meet at a corn maze, then break into groups.
 Each group starts at the beginning